-Here a few simple steps for successfully planting flowers.
+Here are a few simple steps for successfully planting flowers.

 - First choose short plants that have few flowers and look healthy.